-FDA Approves New Generic Version of the EpiPen For Allergic Reactions
+FDA Approves New Generic Version Of The EpiPen For Allergic Reactions

 The FDA Thursday authorized Teva Pharmaceuticals USA to sell generic versions of the EpiPen and EpiPen Jr for adults and children who weigh more than 33 pounds.

-The devices enable people to automatically inject the hormone epinephrine into the thigh when experiencing potentially life-threatening allergic reactions to bee stings, peanuts, drugs and other substances.
+The devices enable people to automatically inject the hormone epinephrine into the thigh when experiencing potentially life-threatening allergic reactions to bee stings, peanuts, drugs or other substances.

 The EpiPen, which is made by Mylan, has sparked controversy because of its price.
-It can cost as much as $600 for a package of two pens — and the pens have to be replaced periodically.
+It can cost as much as $600 for a package of two pens, and the pens have to be replaced periodically.
 There have also been periodic shortages of the devices reported around the country.

-The FDA says the approval of the new products should help with both of those problems.
+The FDA says the approval of the new products should help with both cost and availability.

 "Today's approval of the first generic version of the most-widely prescribed epinephrine auto-injector in the U.S. is part of our longstanding commitment to advance access to lower cost, safe and effective generic alternatives," FDA Commissioner Scott Gottlieb said in a statement announcing the approval.